IGNF/las-digital-models/README.md

 Note: DxM refers digital models in general (Digital xxx Model, that can be Digital Surface Model, Digital Terrain Model...)

+Note: this project has only been tested on Linux

 # Overview

 ## Main functionalities